Compliance

 Responses to medications, supplements, and treatments vary widely among individuals.
 Studies, references, and patient-experience information cited on the site describe averages or general trends and are not predictions of how a specific person will respond.
 Side effects, contraindications, drug interactions, and clinical outcomes can differ based on dose, duration, comorbidities, genetics, lifestyle, and other factors.

-Before starting, stopping, or changing any medication, supplement, or treatment plan — including any product or program described on this site — consult a licensed clinician who can evaluate your individual situation.
-If a program on the platform involves clinician review, prescription handling, or laboratory services, those decisions are made by independent licensed providers based on your intake and history.
+Before starting, stopping, or changing any medication, supplement, or treatment plan — including any product or program described on this site — consult a board certified licensed medical doctor who can evaluate your individual situation.
+If a program on the platform involves physician review, prescription handling, or laboratory services, those decisions are made by independent licensed providers based on your intake and history.

-A clinician affiliated with the platform may decline to prescribe a requested medication, may recommend a different course of treatment, or may determine that telehealth is not appropriate for your situation.
-These determinations are clinical decisions, not commercial ones, and the platform supports clinician independence.
+A physician affiliated with the platform may decline to prescribe a requested medication, may recommend a different course of treatment, or may determine that telehealth is not appropriate for your situation.
+These determinations are clinical decisions, not commercial ones, and the platform supports physician independence.

 FDA status of compounded medications

-Compounding is permitted under federal and state law when a licensed clinician determines that a commercially available product is not appropriate for a particular patient and a licensed compounding pharmacy prepares the medication accordingly.
+Compounding is permitted under federal and state law when a board certified licensed medical doctor determines that a commercially available product is not appropriate for a particular patient and a licensed compounding pharmacy prepares the medication accordingly.

 Off-label use